timsee/ArduCor/samples/yun/README.md

 # Arduino Yun Sample Sketches

 Sample Sketches for the Arduino Yun.
-These implement the same packet protocol as the standard samples and have all the same functionalities, but instead of serial they can use either HTTP or UDP.
+These samples provide a messagign protocol to control LEDs over HTTP or UDP.

 ## <a name="toc"></a>Table of Contents